 Loans to subsidiaries are treated as a long-term source of additional capital and financing within the Group.
 Accordingly, they are managed centrally and represent additions to the Company's net investments in the subsidiaries, except for those that are interest-bearing.
 Loans to subsidiaries are unsecured, interest-free, repayable on demand but are not expected to be repaid within the next twelve months.

-The Cor npany
+The Cor The Company

-2021 2020
+2022 2021

 \$'000 \$'000

-Loans to subsidiaries 45,553 45,554
+Loans to subsidiaries 45,553 45,553

 Less: Loss allowance (935) (935)

-44,618 44,619
+44,618 44,618

 16. INVESTMENTS IN ASSOCIATED COMPANIES